KTechDev4213/morg/README.md

 # morg
-A c# program that organizes music into folders based on artist or album tags. morg artist to sort it by artist or morg album to sort by album.
+A c# program that organizes music into folders based on artist or album tags.
+'morg artist' to sort it by artist or 'morg album' to sort by album.
 Available on the snap store